-The most traditional legal structure for an outsourcing arrangement is for the customer and the supplier to implement a services agreement, where the supplier provides a described set of services under a specified payment schedule.
-Customers that outsource a non-core function generally rely on the supplier's skill and experience to provide the services.
-Typically, the services agreement contains general governance and contingency procedures, but the supplier generally controls how the services are provided under the agreement (as long as it complies with the service descriptions, service levels and so on).
+The most traditional legal structure for outsourcings is for the customer and the supplier to implement a services agreement, where the supplier provides a described set of services under a specified payment schedule.
+Customers that outsource a non-core function generally rely on the supplier's skill and experience to provide services.
+Typically, the services agreement contains general governance and contingency procedures, but the supplier generally controls how the services are provided under the agreement (provided it complies with the service descriptions, service levels and so on).
 This structure involves the customer giving up a degree of control.
 However, it gives the customer a predictable and stable pricing structure and can reduce start-up costs.